 - "The Senate shall consider policies with respect to the general welfare of the university.
-It shall review established policies, consider new policies, and study matters of concern to the University community.(University Senate Constitution 2.1) - The President has final authority to review and approve policies recommended by the University Senate. - There are clear distinctions among policies, procedures, and guidelines. - The process for formulating and adopting new policy shall be clearly defined, understandable, transparent, and easy to navigate. - Stakeholder input and feedback shall be broadly sought and considered.
+It shall review established policies, consider new policies, and study matters of concern to the University community.
+The University Senate is the body that will consider policy for the campus and make recommendations to the Presidents policy for the campus.(University Senate Constitution 2.1) - The President has final authority to review and approve policies recommended policiesby the University Senate. - There are clear distinctions among policies, procedures, and guidelines. - The process for formulating and adopting new policy shall be clearly defined, understandable, transparent, and easy to navigate. - Stakeholder input and feedback shall be broadly sought and considered.